Farmers’ Liability for Their Animals

-An owner may dispose of the dead animal himself or call on a person licensed by the state to dispose of or transport dead animals.
-The owner may dispose of the carcass by burying it so that no part of the animal is less than four feet below ground level.
+An owner may dispose of the dead animal personally or call on a person licensed by the state to dispose of or transport dead animals.
+The owner may dispose of the carcass by burying it, with certain restrictions, including that no part of the animal is less than 6 feet below ground level (RSMO section 269.020).

 Missouri law prohibits the disposal of a dead animal by burning, cooking or any method other than burial, except at a licensed disposal plant.
 The purpose of this law is to regulate commercial rendering plants.
-The law does not prohibit the owner from disposing of the carcass in any reasonable manner outside the city limits of any municipality.
-While Missouri law permits substantial latitude in the manner of disposal, an owner residing outside city limits should always ensure that the method of disposal he chooses does not create a nuisance.
+The law does not prohibit owners from disposing of carcasses in any reasonable manner, such as burying or composting, on their own land.
+Although Missouri law permits substantial latitude in the manner of disposal, an owner should always ensure that the chosen method of disposal does not create a nuisance.

 The last three examples cited in the introduction concern dogs.
-Dogs, of course, are not the only animals that may cause physical injuries to others for which the owner must respond in damages.
+Dogs, of course, are not the only animals that might cause physical injuries to others for which the owner must respond in damages.
 For the most part, however, the law is more precise with regard to dogs because more court cases have involved injuries caused by dogs.
-However, except where noted, the concepts discussed and applied here to dogs could apply equally well to cattle, horses, sheep, fowl or other domestic animals.
+However, except where noted, the concepts discussed and applied here to dogs could apply equally well to cattle, horses, sheep, fowls and other domestic animals.

 Dogs occupy a rather unique position in the law.
 Their legal status is placed somewhere between wild animals and domestic animals.
 They are looked upon as somewhat more dangerous than other domestic animals.
-Therefore, one is more likely to be held liable for the injuries they inflict.
-On the other hand, dogs are not presumed to do damage by their trespasses as are other domestic animals and, therefore, cannot be impounded and held for damages (unless they actually are causing or have caused substantial damage to the property of the impounder).
+Therefore, an owner is more likely to be held liable for the injuries dogs inflict.
+On the other hand, dogs are not presumed to do damage by their trespasses as are other domestic animals and, therefore, cannot be impounded and held for damages — unless they actually are causing or have caused substantial damage to the property of the impounder.

-The key elements in the area of personal injuries inflicted by animals on a strict liability theory are
+The key elements in the case of personal injuries inflicted by animals on a strict liability theory are

 - A vicious propensity on the part of the animals

-- The owner's knowledge of such a vicious propensity.
+- The owner’s actual or constructive knowledge of such a vicious propensity

-Where the animal has strayed from the owner's premises to the property of another, the "knowledge" element appears to be a less stringent requirement in holding the dog's owner liable.
-The reasoning seems to be that the animal has gone to a place where it has no right to be, and the owner has thereby violated his or her duty to restrain it.
-Therefore, the owner should pay for any damage caused because of his or her failure to restrain the dog.
+If the animal has strayed from the owner’s premises to the property of another, the knowledge element appears to be a less stringent requirement in holding the dog’s owner liable.
+The reasoning being that the animal has gone to a place where it has no right to be, and the owner has thereby violated his or her duty to restrain it.
+Therefore, the owner should pay for any damage caused because he or she failed to restrain the dog.

 - The animal had actually been vicious or had a tendency to injure persons through its prior actions

 The owner of an animal with vicious propensities has a duty to either kill it or restrain it so that it may not do the harm that its vicious nature threatens.
-If he keeps such an animal with knowledge of its inclination to do harm, the owner does so at his own risk.
+If the owner keeps such an animal with knowledge of its inclination to do harm, the owner does so at his or her own risk.
 The early law said that liability for injuries inflicted by animals was based on negligence.
-Now, however, the basis of such actions is not negligence in the manner of keeping the animal, but the fact that it is kept at all.
+Now, however, the basis of such actions is not negligence in the manner of keeping the animal, but the fact that the animal is kept at all.
 The owner is now strictly liable for all injuries caused by such an animal – no showing of negligence is required.

-Early law also held that before a dog needed to be restrained, "he was entitled to his first bite;" that is, the dog actually had to injure someone before the owner was required to exercise caution in keeping him.
-The law of Missouri has changed since that time, and this "first bite" rule is no longer the law.
+Early law also held that before a dog needed to be restrained, it was entitled to its first bite; that is, the dog actually had to injure someone before the owner was required to exercise caution in keeping it.
+The law of Missouri has since changed, and this first-bite rule is no longer the law.

-If a dog has a menacing disposition and snarls at people, the owner probably has a duty to restrain him because he has a vicious propensity — a tendency to do harm.
+If a dog has a menacing disposition and snarls at people, the owner probably has a duty to restrain it because it has a vicious propensity — a tendency to do harm.
 A dog who has bitten someone only after being teased or otherwise treated with cruelty would probably not need to be restrained by the owner.
-Here again, you must use that degree of care which would be exercised by an ordinarily reasonable and prudent person under the same or similar conditions.
+Here again, you must use a degree of care which would be exercised by a reasonable and prudent person under the same or similar conditions.

-Example five given in the introduction is the situation in which a watchdog bites a visiting salesman.
-At the outset, we must agree that a dog is used as a watchdog because of his vicious propensities.
-The dog is used as a watchdog because of the possible harm (or at least threat of harm) he may do an intruder.
+Example five in the introduction describes a situation in which a watchdog bites a visiting salesperson.
+At the outset, we must agree that a dog is used as a watchdog because of its vicious propensities; it is used as a watchdog because of the possible harm, or at least threat of harm, it may do an intruder.

-As a general rule, the right to keep a dog for protection shields the owner from liability to one who incautiously enters his premises at night, even though he enters for a lawful purpose.
+As a general rule, the right to keep a dog for protection shields the owner from liability to a person who incautiously enters the owner’s premises at night, even if the person enters the property for a lawful purpose.
 If, however, the owner permits that same dog to be at large on the premises during the daytime and a person is injured by it, the owner is liable, even though the injured person is at the time a trespasser.

-In the example, if the salesman is a trespasser you may require him to leave and use reasonable force in so doing.
-However, if he is on the premises for a lawful purpose and the watchdog creates an unreasonable risk of harm to him, the owner may be liable if the salesman is injured by the dog.
+In the example, if the salesperson is a trespasser, you may require him or her to leave, and you may use reasonable force in so doing.
+However, if the salesperson is on the premises for a lawful purpose and your watchdog creates an unreasonable risk of harm, you may be liable if the salesperson is injured by the dog.

 The last example shows how broadly the law defines a vicious propensity.
 We usually think of a vicious animal as being fierce, savage, dangerous or untamed.
 But in determining one’s legal liability, we must look to legal definitions.

 Legally, an animal is vicious or has vicious propensities if it tends to do any act that might endanger the person or property of others in a given situation.
-Therefore, if one knows that his dog is friendly and tends to jump up to greet people, he has sufficient knowledge of the vicious propensities of the dog and is liable for injuries caused by such behavior.
+Therefore, if a person knows that his or her dog is friendly and tends to jump up to greet people, that owner has sufficient knowledge of the vicious propensities of the dog and is liable for injuries caused by such behavior.
 Thus, legally, even an overly friendly dog may be looked upon as vicious.

-However, if the law places an absolute duty on you to protect others from injury, the fact that the injured party failed to exercise reasonable care cannot be used by you as a defense to escape liability.
+However, if the law places an absolute duty on you to protect others from injury, the injured party’s failure to exercise reasonable care cannot be used by you as a defense to escape liability.
 Thus, the magnitude of your legal duty may have a significant effect on the outcome of a lawsuit.

-Under present Missouri law, there is no longer any open range; you must now fence in your domestic animals.
-If they escape through your lack of care, you are liable for the damages they inflict.
-If the animals of another invade your property, you may drive them off your property if you do so in a reasonable manner.
-If they do damage, you may impound them, holding them until the owner pays for the damage.
+Under present Missouri law, there is no longer any open range; you must fence in your domestic animals.
+If they escape through your negligence, you are liable for the damages they inflict.
+If the animals of another invade your property, you may drive them off your property and back to theirs, if you do so in a reasonable manner.
+If they do damage, you may impound, or distrain, them and hold them until the owner pays for the damage.

 In driving animals along or across a public highway, you must use reasonable care to avoid harm to motorists and others on the highway.
 You should plan such operations carefully, taking all circumstances into account.
 The use of warning devices will put motorists on notice of the danger and may reduce the risk of liability.

-The owner of diseased animals must use reasonable care to avoid the spread of that disease.
-He also can incur liability by renting infected premises or by carelessly disposing of infected feed and litter.
-Rabid dogs, or dogs exposed to rabies, must be killed, impounded or immunized.
-Dead animals must be disposed of according to the rules which the law prescribes; they must not be allowed to create a nuisance.
+If your animals become diseased, you must use reasonable care to avoid the spread of that disease.
+You also can incur liability by renting infected premises or by carelessly disposing of infected feed and litter.
+Rabid dogs or dogs exposed to rabies must be killed, impounded or immunized.
+Dead animals must be disposed of according to the rules that the law prescribes, and their disposal must not be allowed to create a nuisance.

-The owner of an animal who knows of the vicious propensity or tendency of the animal to do harm is under a duty to kill it or restrain it in such a way that it cannot cause the harm threatened.
-Failure to do so makes the owner liable for resulting damages.
-It should be remembered that the term "vicious propensity" is defined quite broadly by the law.
+If you own an animal that you know has a vicious propensity, or tendency to do harm, you are under a duty to kill it or restrain it in such a way that it cannot cause the harm threatened.
+Failure to do so makes you liable for resulting damages.
+Remember that vicious propensity is defined quite broadly by the law.